Dr Yvonne McDermott Rees

 - Room 009, Ground Floor, Athrolys

-Dr. Yvonne McDermott Rees is Senior Lecturer in Law at Bangor Law School.
-She is currently the School of Law’s Director of Research Environment.
 Yvonne joined Bangor Law School in 2011 from the Irish Centre for Human Rights, National University of Ireland, Galway, where she completed her Ph.D. thesis on the right to a fair trial in international criminal law.
 Her doctoral thesis was awarded the ‘Special Mention’ by the jury of the René Cassin Thesis Prize.
 Yvonne was awarded a University Teaching Fellowship in 2014 in recognition of her outstanding contribution to teaching and pastoral care.
 She is an Academic Fellow of the Honourable Society of the Inner Temple, and a Door Tenant at Invictus Chambers, London.
 Yvonne was one of six legal academics from across the UK to be shortlisted for the OUP Law Teacher of the Year Award in 2016.

 Yvonne’s research interests are mainly in the fields of international criminal law, international criminal procedure, and human rights.
 She is an Editor of the Oxford University Press ‘Oxford Reports on International Criminal Law’ database, series Co-Editor of the University of Wales Press series on International Law and an Editorial Board member of the Criminal Law Forum journal.
-Her most recent research projects include a British Academy-funded enquiry into Evidence and Proof in International Criminal Trials and an ESRC-funded enquiry into the legal and human rights implications of forced transparency, surveillance and sousveillance, as part of a multi-disciplinary team.
+Recent research projects include a British Academy-funded enquiry into Evidence and Proof in International Criminal Trials and an ESRC-funded enquiry into the legal and human rights implications of forced transparency, surveillance and sousveillance, as part of a multi-disciplinary team.
 Yvonne has worked professionally with the Irish Department of Foreign Affairs and as a consultant to the United Nations High Commissioner for Refugees and the Organisation for Security and Co-operation in Europe.
 She blogs at International Law Girls and PhD Studies in Human Rights.

 - Fairness in International Criminal Trials (Oxford: OUP, 2016)